ztyyLV/web-twain-docs/indepth/features/initialize.md

 WASM mode means `DWT` operates completely within the browser with the help of `Web Worker` and `WebAssembly` .
 It relieves users from manually installing anything but it does require advanced features that only modern [WASM browsers]({{site.getstarted}}platform.html#wasm-browsers) provide.

-If a user decides to access the `DWT` application via [mobile]({{site.getstarted}}platform.html#browsers-on-mobile-devices) or they don't want to install anything on [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices), they can choose the WASM mode.
+If a user decides to access the `DWT` application via [a mobile browser]({{site.getstarted}}platform.html#browsers-on-mobile-devices) or they don't want to install anything on [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices), they can choose the WASM mode.

+Read more on how to [expand your application to mobile platforms]({{site.indepth}}development/upgrade.html#expand-your-application-to-mobile-platforms).

 #### Comparison of the two modes

-A major difference between the Service mode and the WASM mode is that the latter can not access local devices which means [utilization of local scanners]({{site.indepth}}input.html#scan-from-a-local-scanner) is not possible.
+A major difference between Service mode and WASM mode is that the latter can not access local devices, which means that it is impossible to [use local scanners]({{site.indepth}}features/input.html#scan-from-a-local-scanner).

-Other than that, the performance and speed of the WASM mode is inferior as well because it is not able to gain as many resources as the service mode.
+Also, the performance and speed of WASM mode is not as good as Service mode because it is not able to make use of as many resources.

 At Dynamsoft, we tried and are still trying to make these two modes to function as closely to each other as possible.
-Also check out [Expand your application to mobile platforms]({{site.indepth}}development/upgrade.html#expand-your-application-to-mobile-platforms).

 #### How to use WASM mode on desktop